If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Pokémon Blue Pokédex

 In the Pokémon Lab, the player can use the Pokédex to view where wild Pokémon can be found in the inserted game.
-If the player is using an international Pokémon Blue cartridge, this will cause the feature to mistakenly read area information from the Japanese Pokémon Blue (well, Pocket Monsters Blue), resulting in several discrepancies -- most notably, it displays wild Lickitung in the Safari Zone and wild Jynx in the Seafoam Islands, when both are exclusive to in-game trades internationally as in Red & Green.
-Pokémon Red and Pokémon Yellow display area information correctly across all regions.
+If the player is using an international Blue cartridge, this will cause the feature to mistakenly read area information from the Japanese Blue, resulting in several discrepancies - most notably, it displays wild Lickitung in the Safari Zone and wild Jynx in the Seafoam Islands, when both are exclusive to in-game trades internationally as in Red & Green.
+Red and Yellow display area info correctly across all regions.

 This was notably not the case in the previous game.